sumdher/VSCode-on-Android/README.md

 # The Guide

-Nonetheless, here's the Neanderthal guide to install the desktop version of VSCode/VSCodium and then SSH into a remote desktop.
+Nonetheless, here's the guide to install the desktop version of VSCode/VSCodium and then SSH into a remote desktop.

 Just because it _can_ be done, it means it _should_ be done, right?